When you’re looking for experienced Balrothery tree surgeon, look no further than Good Fellers Tree Services.

 - Crossing branches: remove the smaller branch so the more powerful one can grow without being damaged.

 - Broken and dead branches: a tidy cut will help the tree recover.

 Low branches: get rid of branches that are low and are prone to damage (i.e. by an effect).
 You can also eliminate low branches for aesthetic purposes.

 Keep soil healthy.

-Plant turf or some type of ground cover.
-Dead plant product will decay in the ground and improve the soil.
-Make sure your plants can flourish in the shade and that their roots don’t compete with the tree.
+- Plant turf or some type of ground cover.
+Dead plant material will decay in the ground and enrich the soil.
+Ensure your plants can flourish in the shade and that their roots don’t compete with the tree.